leidZhang/QCar-Remote-Control/README.md

 5. Control your QCar.

 ### Note
-1. Before you start the client, you have to change the value of self.hostname (QCar's ip address) in the clientSocket.py.
-Alternatively, uncomment `# self.hostName = input("Enter QCar IP address: ")` to manually input the ip address after the client starts.
-2. Sometimes the device connected to the workstation is identified as device 1, make sure the correct device is being listened.
+1. Sometimes the device connected to the workstation is identified as device 1, make sure the correct device is being listened.
 You can change the value of self.controllerIndex in the controller.py
-3. You can choose to only control QCar in the virtual environment
+2. You can choose to only control QCar in the virtual environment
-4. This branch is used for developing new features, may have some errors
+3. This branch is used for developing new features, may have some errors

 ## Usage
 Once the server and client are running, ensure your Logitech steering wheel controller is properly connected to your workstation.